fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 ```
 If you forget to use the parentheses here, Ruby will raise an `ArgumentError` exception since the number of arguments is incorrect.

-We can also use `super()` to pass in default values as arguments.
+We can also use `super()` to pass in default values as arguments, again, extending the functionality of an instance method in the superclass.
 ```
 class Motorboat < Seacraft
   def initialize(km_traveled_per_liter, liters_of_fuel_capacity)
-    # In the Seacraft class, the initialize method takes two additional arguments in addition to those provided on initialisation here, which we are autofilling
+    # In the Seacraft class, the initialize method takes two additional arguments in addition to those provided on initialisation here
+    # (i.e. the initialize method in the Seacraft class takes 4 total arguments), which we are autofilling.
     super(1, 1, km_traveled_per_liter, liters_of_fuel_capacity)
   end
 end